-- 140. By making, using, testing, offering for sale, and/or selling products and services, including but not limited to the Amazon '612 Products, Amazon has injured Plaintiffs and is liable for directly infringing one or more claims of the '612 patent, including at least claim 1, pursuant to 35 U.S.C. § 271(a). - 141.
-On information and belief, Amazon also indirectly infringes the '612 patent by actively inducing infringement under 35 U.S.C. § 271(b). - 142.
-On information and belief, Amazon has had knowledge of the '612 patent since at least September 17, 2014.
-On September 17, 2014, the University of Tennessee Research Foundation contacted Amazon via email in an attempt to secure a license to the patents-in-suit outside the context of litigation. - 143.
-Alternatively, on information and belief Amazon has had knowledge of the '612 patent since at least service of this Complaint or shortly thereafter, and on information and belief, Amazon knew of the '612 patent and knew of its infringement, including by way of this lawsuit. - 144.
-On information and belief, Amazon intended to induce patent infringement by third-party customers and users of the Amazon '612 Products and had knowledge that the inducing acts would cause infringement or was willfully blind to the possibility that its inducing acts would cause infringement.
-Amazon specifically intended and was aware that the normal and customary use of the accused products would infringe the '612 patent.
-Amazon performed the acts that constitute induced infringement, and would induce actual infringement, with knowledge of the '612 patent and with the knowledge that the induced acts would constitute infringement.
-For example, Amazon provides the Amazon '612 Products that have the capability of operating in a manner that infringe one or more of the claims of the '612 patent, including at least claim 1, and Amazon further provides documentation and training materials that cause customers and end users of the Amazon '612 Products to utilize the products in a manner that directly infringe one or more claims of the '612 patent.33 By providing instruction and training to customers and end-users on how to use the Amazon '612 Products in a manner that directly infringes one or more claims of the '612 patent, including at least claim 1, Amazon specifically intended to induce infringement of the '612 patent.
-On information and belief, Amazon engaged in such inducement to promote the sales of the Amazon '612 Products, e.g., through Amazon user manuals, product support, marketing materials, and training materials to actively induce the users of the accused products to infringe the '612 patent.
-Accordingly, Amazon has induced and continues to induce users of the accused products to use the accused products in their ordinary and customary way to infringe the '612 patent, knowing that such use constitutes infringement of the '612 patent.
+- 142. By making, using, testing, offering for sale, and/or selling products and services, including but not limited to the Oracle '612 Products, Oracle has injured Plaintiffs and is liable for directly infringing one or more claims of the '612 patent, including at least claim 1, pursuant to 35 U.S.C. § 271(a). - 143.
+On information and belief, Oracle also indirectly infringes the '612 patent by actively inducing infringement under 35 U.S.C. § 271(b). - 144.
+On information and belief, Oracle has had knowledge of the '612 patent since at least August 17, 2010, based on the following patent assigned to Oracle which cites the '612 patent as relevant prior art: U.S. Patent No. 7,779,008, which is entitled Parallel Partition-Wise Aggregation.
+This patent is assigned to Oracle and was issued on August 17, 2010. - 145.
+Alternatively, on information and belief, Oracle has had knowledge of the '612 patent since at least September 17, 2014.
+On September 17, 2014, the University of Tennessee Research Foundation contacted Oracle via email in an attempt to secure a license to the patents-in-suit outside the context of litigation. - 146.
+Alternatively, on information and belief Oracle has had knowledge of the '612 patent since at least service of this Complaint or shortly thereafter, and on information and belief, Oracle knew of the '612 patent and knew of its infringement, including by way of this lawsuit. - 147.
+On information and belief, Oracle intended to induce patent infringement by third-party customers and users of the Oracle '612 Products and had knowledge that the inducing acts would cause infringement or was willfully blind to the possibility that its inducing acts would cause infringement.
+Oracle specifically intended and was aware that the normal and customary use of the accused products would infringe the '612 patent.
+Oracle performed the acts that constitute induced infringement, and would induce actual infringement, with knowledge of the '612 patent and with the knowledge that the induced acts would constitute infringement.
+For example, Oracle provides the Oracle '612 Products that have the capability of operating in a manner that infringe one or more of the claims of the '612 patent, including at least claim 1, and Oracle further provides documentation and training materials that cause customers and end users of the Oracle '612 Products to utilize the products in a manner that directly infringe one or more claims of the '612 patent.
+By providing instruction and training to customers and end-users on how to use the Oracle '612 Products in a manner that directly infringes one or more claims of the '612 patent, including at least claim 1, Oracle specifically intended to induce infringement of the '612 patent.
+On information and belief, Oracle engaged in such inducement to promote the sales of the Oracle '612 Products, e.g., through Oracle user manuals, product support, marketing materials, and training materials to actively induce the users of the accused products to infringe the '612 patent.
+Accordingly, Oracle has induced and continues to induce users of the accused products to use the accused products in their ordinary and customary way to infringe the '612 patent, knowing that such use constitutes infringement of the '612 patent.

-145. The '612 patent is well-known within the industry as demonstrated by the over 26 citations to the '612 patent in published patents and patent applications assigned to technology companies and academic institutions.
-Amazon is utilizing the technology claimed in the '612 patent without paying a reasonable royalty.
-Amazon is infringing the '612 patent in a manner
+The '612 patent is well-known within the industry as demonstrated by the over 26 citations to the '612 patent in published patents and patent applications assigned to technology companies and academic institutions.
+Oracle is utilizing the technology claimed in the '612